Cybersnake223/Cybersnake223/README.md

 ---
 - 🔭 I'm a Linux Enthusiast who likes to play around with Computers and stuff.
 - 🌱 I’m currently in college and learning how to code properly while trying to be completely sane during the process. 😂
+- 🤖 Casually Scripting for fun.
 - 👀 Also do Ricing for fun. 😁😁
 ---

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Cybersnake223&layout=compact&hide=Shell&theme=holi)